 - 1. Physiological needs

 The first set of needs are the most basic.
 We all need food, water, and shelter to survive.
-In the modern workplace, this looks like basic pay (reflective of the role), a designated eating area, toilets, and water stations positioned in the office.
+In the modern workplace, this looks like basic pay (reflective of the role), a designated eating area, clean toilets, and water stations positioned in the office.